-Families and couples are common sightings at this South Florida beachfront resort, but truthfully, it’s perfect for anyone seeking a warm-weather escape.
+Families and couples are common sightings at this Florida beach resort, but truthfully, it’s perfect for anyone seeking a warm-weather escape.

 At 447 rooms, the property is massive, and you might never feel the need to venture far thanks to a whopping 7 restaurants, 2 outdoor pools (including 1 that’s adults only), a 51,000-square-foot spa, and 3 miles of Gulf Coast beach.

 Between time spent in and by the water, on your guest room balcony, or snacking on tapas (Bites) or coastal cuisine (Gumbo Limbo), stop by the Nature’s Wonders center to check out its aquariums and exhibit tours led by staff naturalists.

 The $35 daily resort fee, while pricey, covers a slew of gotta-have-them extras including 2 beach chairs, towel service, a beach umbrella, 1 daily fitness or yoga class, and a shuttle service to the nearby Ritz-Carlton Golf Resort, Naples and its 2 championship golf courses.
 Parking is valet-only and costs $33 a day.

 Reward nights range from 70,000 to 100,000 Marriott Bonvoy points per night for a standard room, while paid rates average about $570.